MooersLab/latex-emacs/README.md

 The advantages of Emacs over Overleaf for editing LaTeX files include the following:

-- The yasnippets package.
-You can build your own including templates for new documents.
+- The avialability of the yasnippets package.
+You can build your own document templates and save them as yasnippet snippets.
+You then insert the document template into a new file the entering the snippet name and hitting tab.
-- Powerful macros to support creating and editing new documents
+- Powerful macros in AUCTeX support creating and editing new documents.
-- Syntax checker before compiling
+- Syntax checking before compiling is available.
+See keybindng lists below.
 - Terse and clear bug reporting during PDF compiling
-- Preview in the buffer of selected regions (This is wash.
-Preview is buggy, and PDF compiling is about as fast).
+- Preview a rendered version of a select region in the buffer.
+The preview can be removed with a key binding.
+This is great from checking the typesetting of an equation.

 ## Why not Org-mode